awslabs/ec2-spot-workshops/content/karpenter/040_k8s_tools/explore_kube_ops_view.md

 It will display a console similar to the one below.
 You can keep it running and keep coming to this Tab to check how the console changes over time with new nodes apearing as we go through the workshop.

 ![eks-node-viewer screenshot](/images/karpenter/helm/eks-node-viewer.png)

+{{% notice tip %}}
+You might not see all the colours as you see in the screenshot but that’s fine.
+This can be fixed if you open a new terminal in Cloud9 and run the command.
+{{% /notice %}}